ignaigna/Simpsons-Hit-Run/README.md

 # bigger todos

-error: FileNotFound:
-mouse_cursor.p3d

-assets do not load? this must be why in soundmanager.cpp when i dont force mute it causes a crash - figure out why assets dont load when theyre literally in the folder

-^^ nevermind under the visual studio debugger it cant load assets because some weird ancient code ill find out later
+- when the game runs under visual studio debugger it fails to load assets even when their in the bin directory, this is most likely because of ancient file system code shouldnt be the hardest thing to fix just gotta find what function it is

 # TODO
 - Remove any references and code to things like RAB_XBOX, RAD_PS2 (These are for very old consols instead we will have RAD_UWP).